thriveweb/great-start-elc/content/centres/mildura-central.md

 title: Mildura Central Early Learning Centre
 logo: /images/uploads/mildura-central.svg
 centreDetails:
-  email: eastmalvern@mychildelc.com.au
+  email: milduracentral@mychildelc.com.au
-  location: 11 Illowa Street Malvern East VIC 3145
+  location: 145-149 Lime Avenue Mildura VIC 3500
-  openingHours: 'Monday to Friday 7:00am - 6:00pm'
+  openingHours: 'Monday to Friday 6:30am - 6:30pm'
-  phone: "03 9886 9142\L"
+  phone: 03 5023 3214
 centreIntro: >-
-  East Malvern Early Learning Centre is a beautiful cottage with lots of charm and character.
-We are in the Malvern East community, close to buses and Darlington Train Station
+  Mildura Central Early Learning Centre is located in the Mildura CBD area, being convenient for all families in the community.
+We offer care to all age groups from as young as six weeks up to school age.
+We are open every day from Monday to Friday, except for public holidays.
 classroomsSection:
   items:
     - icon: /images/uploads/baby.svg